-Figure 23 and Figure 24 show the detailed timing diagram for serial interfacing to the AD7920 and AD7910, respectively.
+Figures 13 and 14 show the detailed timing diagram for serial interfacing to the AD7920 and AD7910, respectively.
 The serial clock provides the conversion clock and also controls the transfer of information from the AD7910/AD7920 during conversion.

-The $\overline{\text{CS}}$ signal initiates the data transfer and conversion process.
-The falling edge of $\overline{\text{CS}}$ puts the track-and-hold into hold mode and takes the bus out of three-state; the analog input is sampled at that point.
+The $\overline{CS}$ signal initiates the data transfer and conversion process.
+The falling edge of $\overline{CS}$ puts the track-and-hold into hold mode and takes the bus out of three-state; the analog input is sampled at that point.
 The conversion is also initiated at this point.

 For the AD7920, the conversion requires 16 SCLK cycles to complete.
-Once 13 SCLK falling edges have elapsed, track-and-hold goes back into track on the next SCLK rising edge, as shown in Figure 23 at Point B. On the 16th SCLK falling edge, the SDATA line goes back into three-state.
-If the rising edge of $\overline{\text{CS}}$ occurs before 16 SCLKs have elapsed then the conversion is terminated and the SDATA line goes back into three-state; otherwise, SDATA returns to three-state on the 16th SCLK falling edge, as shown in Figure 23.
+Once 13 SCLK falling edges have elapsed, track-and-hold goes back into track on the next SCLK rising edge as shown in Figure 13 at point B. On the 16th SCLK falling edge, the SDATA line goes back into three-state.
+If the rising edge of $\overline{CS}$ occurs before 16 SCLKs have elapsed, then the conversion is terminated and the SDATA line goes back into three-state on the 16th SCLK falling edge, as shown in Figure 13.
 Sixteen serial clock cycles are required to perform the conversion process and to access data from the AD7920.

 For the AD7910, the conversion requires 14 SCLK cycles to complete.
-Once 13 SCLK falling edges have elapsed, track-and-hold goes back into track on the next SCLK rising edge, as shown in Figure 24 at Point B.
+Once 13 SCLK falling edges have elapsed, track-and-hold goes back into track on the next SCLK rising edge, as shown in Figure 14 at point B.

-If the rising edge of $\overline{\text{CS}}$ occurs before 14 SCLKs have elapsed, the conversion is terminated and the SDATA line goes back into three-state.
-If 16 SCLKs are used in the cycle, SDATA returns to three-state on the 16th SCLK falling edge, as shown in Figure 24.
+If the rising edge of $\overline{CS}$ occurs before 14 SCLKs have elapsed, the conversion is terminated and the SDATA line goes back into three-state.
+If 16 SCLKs are used in the cycle, SDATA returns to three-state on the 16th SCLK falling edge, as shown in Figure 14.

-CS going low clocks out the first leading zero to be read in by the microcontroller or DSP.
+$\overline{\text{CS}}$ going low clocks out the first leading zero to be read in by the microcontroller or DSP.
 The remaining data is then clocked out by subsequent SCLK falling edges beginning with the second leading zero.
-Thus, the first falling clock edge on the serial clock has the first leading zero provided and also clocks out the second leading zero.
-The final bit in the data transfer is valid on the 16th falling edge, having been clocked out on the previous (15th) falling edge.
+Thus the first falling clock edge on the serial clock has the first leading zero provided and also clocks out the second leading zero.
+The final bit in the data transfer is valid on the 16th falling edge, having being clocked out on the previous (15th) falling edge.

 In applications with a slower SCLK, it is possible to read in data on each SCLK rising edge.
-In this case, the first falling edge of SCLK clocks out the second leading zero, which could be read in the first rising edge.
-However, the first leading zero that was clocked out when \overline{CS} went low is missed unless it was not read in the first falling edge.
-The 15th falling edge of SCLK clocks out the last bit and it could be read in the 15th rising SCLK edge.
+In this case, the first falling edge of SCLK will clock out the second leading zero, which could be read in the first rising edge.
+However, the first leading zero that was clocked out when $\overline{CS}$ went low will be missed unless it was not read in the first falling edge.
+The 15th falling edge of SCLK will clock out the last bit and it could be read in the 15th rising SCLK edge.

-If \overline{CS} goes low just after the SCLK falling edge has elapsed, \overline{CS} clocks out the first leading zero as before, and it can be read on the SCLK rising edge.
+If $\overline{CS}$ goes low just after the SCLK falling edge has elapsed, $\overline{CS}$ clocks out the first leading zero as before, and it may be read on the SCLK rising edge.
 The next SCLK falling edge clocks out the second leading zero and it could be read on the following rising edge.